Plombo/vcromclaim/README.md

 * Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME: Magician Lord, King of the Monsters, Spinmaster, Neo Turf Master, Metal Slug, Metal Slug 2, Magical Drop 3.
-Support for many other Neo Geo games can be added easily, as long as the game is not encrypted.
+Support for many other Neo Geo games can be added easily.
+Even encrypted games can be extracted, although extra steps are required, see [neogeo_reame.txt](neogeo_readme.txt)
 * Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.